jackphillips96/KDD_Project_COVID19/README.md

 Our main concern was to check for correlation amongst  features, that lead us to using the correlation matrix in determining.
 Our idea is to pick a few countries that have been highly affected and then ultimately analyze the effect, the stay at home requirements has on the new_cases_per_million

-Here we have a chart showing daily new cases per million for Italy:
+Here we have a chart showing daily new cases per million for Italy :

 ![](https://i.imgur.com/Cxl1nfa.png)